SeamusFinlayson/OBR-Extensions-Guide/DiceReview.md

 ![image](https://raw.githubusercontent.com/owlbear-rodeo/dice/main/docs/header.jpg)

-But, for some, it might ba a little too simple.
+But, for some, it might be a little too simple.
 The dice selection is quite limited and it doesn't save the result of previous rolls, which brings us to...

 ### Rumble!